jalcazo/fallout4_resurrected/README.md

 # Mods to avoid --- DON'T INSTALL THIS EVER! ---

-Many of these taken from the Buffout 4 tutorial page
+This suggestions are from the Buffout 4 tutorial page:

 | Mod | Problem/s that it gives |
 |----------|----------|